Walk Japan - Kumano Kodo Trail

 Tour Overview

-Traditional accommodation - Sleep on a futon and enjoy a hot spring bath at a traditional Ryokan inn
+Traditional accommodation - Experience a Japanese rite of passage, sleeping on a futon and washing in a hot spring bath at a traditional ryokan inn.

 Highlights